 Columbia Fireflies Game Notes vs Myrtle Beach

-Tonight the Fireflies begin a 12-game homestand, starting versus the Myrtle Beach Pelicans at 7:05 pm at Segra Park.
-LHP Rylan Kaufman (2-3, 4.33 ERA) gets the ball for Columbia and the Pelicans opt to toss RHP Jose Miguel Gonzalez (3-4, 5.00 ERA).
+The Fireflies continue their series with the Myrtle Beach Pelicans tonight at 7:05 pm at Segra Park.
+RHP Adrian Alcantara (4-4, 4.95 ERA) toes the rubber for Columbia and Myrtle Beach sends LHP Didier Vargas (4-2, 5.12 ERA) to the bump.

-It's Miller Lite $2 Tuesday at Segra Park, all fans in attendance can purchase hot dogs, popcorn, fountain sodas and 12 oz cans of Miller Lite for just $2.
-To purchase tickets, visit FirefliesTickets.com.
+Tonight is Trash the Poop Wag-Along Wednesday.
+Fans can bring their rabies vaccinated dog to the ballpark with the purchase of a berm ticket.
+In addition to that, it's White Claw Wednesday, where fans can purchase a 16 oz White Claw for $5.
+Tickets are available at FirefliesTickets.com

 ---